National Association of Corporate Directors: History

 NACD was founded in 1977 with the goal to educate directors.
 In 1978 it announced the first comprehensive Director Education Program.
 Ten years later, NACD recognized the first Director of the Year.
 In 1993, NACD published its first Blue Ribbon Commission Report, offering ten principles to guide audit committees and their oversight of financial reporting as well as risk management and internal and external auditors.
 In the early 2000s, NACD's Blue Ribbon Commission Report on Board Evaluations helped optimize board composition, while the organization helped shape Sarbanes-Oxley and influence the new New York Stock Exchange (NYSE) and NASDAQ listing rules.
 In 2004, NACD co-founded the Global Director Development Circle, launched in response to the need to keep directors ahead of international corporate governance and legislation.
 This program led NACD to globalize the Certificate of Director Education program in 2006.
 The program has since evolved into the Global Network of Director Institutes.
 In 2010, NACD acquired Directorship magazine, a magazine dedicated to today's corporate officers and board of directors.

-In 2020, NACD launched the NACD Directorship Certification® program, the premier board member certification in the United States.
-As the nation's premier director accreditation, it sets a new standard for director education and includes an ongoing education requirement that prepares directors for an ever-changing array of boardroom challenges.

-In January 2022, NACD assembled a Commission of 19 experienced board leaders, investors, CEOs, academics, and former regulators to discuss how intensifying pressures and demands on boards will affect their governance in the coming years and how boards can best adapt their workings.
-The result of the intensive work of the Commission is The Future of the American Board: A Framework for Governing into the Future.
-The publication was released in October 2022.

-In January 2024, NACD launched the BoardVision podcast.
-In each episode, board leaders and governance experts share their stories and provide insights on the most significant issues facing corporate boards today and into the future.